to place it on page-->

 Don't stop there.
 If you have more time, continue to enjoy your peace and knit at your own pace.
 Don't feel compelled to knit faster than you like.
 Don't feel like you must finish your project.
 Don't set up expectations that require you to knit perfectly.
 Just enjoy the time you have.

-Sustainable & Natural Yarns for Slow Knitting
+Best Yarns for Slow Knitting (Sustainable and Natural Fibers)

 Slow Knitting Projects for Beginners